PollingReport.com

 "Who do you think has benefited from the money spent by the government to bail out banks and financial institutions: mostly just a few big investors and people who work on Wall Street, or homeowners and people throughout the country as well?"

-Big Investors/
+Big investors/

 Wall Street